 The First Month Post Recovery

-I started working out again after my first cycle, but I didn't jump into high intensity exercise.
+I started working out again soon after my first cycle, but I didn't jump into high intensity exercise.

-For the past five months, I had only done yoga 2x/ week and walked every day.
+During my recovery from December 2016 to May 2017, I had only done yoga 2x/ week and walked every day.
 I had really started to miss lifting weights, but interestingly, I didn't miss HIIT workouts.
 In the past, I would have pushed myself to do HIIT anyway — hey, that burns the most calories, right?, but I was finally so much more in tune with my body and decided to do what it asked, which was slower workouts with lots of breaks.

-So, when I started exercising again after five month break, I started working out once a week, lifting weights.
+So, when I started exercising again after five months long break, I started working out once a week, lifting weights.
 I usually picked two to three heavy lifts, like barbell deadlifts, squats, shoulder presses or similar, or dumbbell lunges, shoulder presses, squat presses etc. I would do 8-10 reps of 3-4 rounds with moderate weight (although as I later learned, I should have used lighter weights…).
 I also mixed in some bodyweight exercises.

 I had actually lost a lot of strength..
 I could not do chin ups anymore and I was tired after 5 push ups…